Download a FREE E-Book with 20 Easy Weeknight Dinners

 While the waffle iron preheats, let the batter rest.
 Then, spray the waffle iron with cooking spray and pour the batter into the center.

 You will want to use ¼ cup batter for a mini waffle iron and ½ cup batter for a full-size waffle iron.
 Make sure to allow the waffle to cook completely then remove from the waffle iron.
+I like to check and make sure that the waffle is golden brown on the outside before removing from the waffle iron.

 Remember, to spray the waffle iron before cooking each protein waffle.
 Continue the cooking process until all batter is used.